 From 16 June 2020 to 10 January 2021, the San Colombano Museum – jewel of the Genus Bononiae museum circuit, and home to the Tagliavini Collection – hosts the exhibition Still Alive, showcasing the string instruments from the collection of Prof. José Vázquez, director of the Orpheon Foundation in Vienna.

-Over 200 historical string instruments and bows from the Vázquez Collection (Orpheon Foundation), dating from 1550 to 1780, all restored to their original conditions, are displayed alongside the harpsichords and spinets belonging to the collection of Maestro Luigi Tagliavini, generating an ideal, timeless dialogue between bowed and keyboard instruments.
+Over 80 historical string instruments from the Vázquez Collection (Orpheon Foundation), dating from 1550 to 1780, all restored to their original conditions, are displayed alongside the harpsichords and spinets belonging to the collection of Maestro Luigi Tagliavini, generating an ideal, timeless dialogue between bowed and keyboard instruments.

 The largest in the world of this kind, the Vázquez Collection comprises violas da gamba, violas d’amore, violins, violas, cellos, violone and barytons.
 A cello built by Simone Cimapane (1692) and played in the orchestra of Arcangelo Corelli in Rome, a rare viola da gamba by William Bowelesse (London, ca. 1590) thought to have belonged to Queen Elizabeth I of England, as well as a viola da gamba created by Gasparo da Salò (Brescia, ca. 1570) stand out among the most precious specimens.